Parallelized Photo Tagging with Google Location Data

 Script: Parallelized GPS Tagging (Linux & MacOS)

+Photos are correlated with smartphone location data based on the time they were taken.
+They're then tagged with the corresponding GPS location logged by the smartphone.
+This allows photos taken on an older DSLR camera to be displayed on a photo map.
 Multiple instances of ExifTool are launched at once to tag thousands of photos in parallel.
-Each process tags photos inside a different directory, recursively.
-Tagging photos with GPS metadata is achieved using a GPS track log (e.g. location data exported from Google Takeout) and the ExifTool geotagging feature.
+Each ExifTool instance tags photos inside a child directory, recursively.
+Tagging photos with GPS metadata is achieved using a GPS track log (e.g. location tracking exported from Google Takeout) and the ExifTool geotagging feature.

 #!/bin/bash